 Bon Okawa Karuizawa Chocolate Factory (ボン・オーカワ 軽井沢チョコレートファクトリー)

-For those who love chocolate, discover the amazing chocolate made with Nagano Prefecture’s apples.
-Many of the chocolates and rusks are made in the store.
+For chocolate lovers, discover the exceptional chocolate crafted with apples from Nagano Prefecture.
+Many of the chocolates and rusks are made on-site.
 Peeping into the workshop space where chocolate products are made through the shop’s glass panels is another reason that attracts tourists to Bon Okawa Karuizawa Chocolate Factory.

 The Karuizawa Chocolate Ball (軽井沢チョコレートボール) is one of the most popular items sold at the chocolate factory.
 Amongst the six flavors, several are not commonly found on supermarket shelves.
 Of course, the apple flavor is a must-try because Nagano is an infamous apple-producing prefecture!

 If you love biscuits, grab a few packs of Karuizawa Rusk (軽井沢ラスク).
-The caramel and almond-flavored rusk is loved by its customers.
+The caramel and almond-flavored rusk is a customer favourite.
 They also have unique flavors, such as Olive Basil (オリーブバジル).
 The bite-sized rusk has a refreshing basil aroma, which is great for snacking.
 It also goes well with beer!

-Bon Okawa Karuizawa Chocolate Factory also has an eat-in space with free coffee and tea, perfect for those who want to take a rest after shopping.
+Bon Okawa Karuizawa Chocolate Factory also features an eat-in space with complimentary coffee and tea, ideal for those who want to take a break after shopping.
 Besides chocolate, you can also order ice cream.

 Bon Okawa Karuizawa Chocolate Factory’s Opening Hours and Access Information